micah-williamson/restkit/README.md

 Now if we build the server, start it, and go to `http://localhost:8000/hello`, we will get the response "Hello World".

 Want more examples?
-See the [Restkit Seed Project](https://github.com/iamchairs/restkit-seed).
+See the [Expresskit Seed Project](https://github.com/iamchairs/expresskit-seed).
 Want to learn more about Restkit and it's many features?
 Keep reading!

 <a name="startupoptions"></a>